 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Lawyers job description, Lawyers salary, Lawyers information, what is the job of a Lawyer like, pros and cons about Lawyers, colleges and universities for Lawyers, is Lawyers the right career for me, Hard careers to get into, careers in Law and Legal
+Lawyers job description, Lawyers salary, Lawyers information, what is the job of a Lawyer like, pros and cons about Lawyers, colleges and universities for Lawyers, is Lawyers the right career for me, careers in Law and Legal

 Admiralty Lawyer, Agency Legal Counsel, Assistant Attorney General, Assistant Corporation Counsel, Assistant Counsel, Assistant County Attorney, Assistant District Attorney, Assistant Federal Public Defender, Assistant Prosecuting Attorney, Assistant Prosecutor